Azure/iotedge-lorawan-starterkit/README.md

 ### Decoders

 The SensorDecoder tag is used to define which method will be used to decode the LoRa payload.
 If you leave it out or empty it will send the raw decrypted payload in the data field of the json message as Base64 encoded value to IoT Hub.

-If you want to decode it on the Edge you need to specify a method that implements the right logic in the LoraDecoders class in the LoraDecoders.cs file of the LoRaWan.NetworkServer.
+If you want to decode it on the Edge you have the following two options:

+1. Specify a method that implements the right logic in the `LoraDecoders` class in the `LoraDecoders.cs` file of the `LoRaWan.NetworkServer`.

+2. Adapt the [DecoderSample](./Samples/DecoderSample) which allows you to create and run your own LoRa message decoder in an independent container running on your LoRa gateway without having to edit the main LoRa Engine.
+[This description](./Samples/DecoderSample#azure-iot-edge-lorawan-starter-kit) shows you how to get started.

-We have already a simple decoder called "DecoderValueSensor" that take the whole payload as single numeric value and construct the following json output (For example an Arduino sending a sensor value as string eg. "23.5" as examples in the Arduino folder):
+In both cases, we have already provided a simple decoder called `"DecoderValueSensor"` that takes the whole payload as a single numeric value and constructs the following json output as a response (The example of an Arduino sending a sensor value as string (i.e. "23.5") is available in the [Arduino folder](./Arduino)):

 ```json
 {